Santhoshstark06/Azure-Ai-Project/README.md

 Future Ready Talent https://futurereadytalent.in/ is a virtual internship platform with an opportunity to learn the in-demand Azure cloud & security skills aligned to industry needs.
 The program aims at preparing learners to work towards solving business challenges and creating innovative solutions using the power of Microsoft Azure & GitHub tools.

-# Project : Image classifiaction in Azure cognitive services
+# Project : Computer vision in Azure cognitive services

 I used Cognitive Services in one of my project which brings AI within reach of every developer and data scientist.
 With leading models, a variety of use cases can be unlocked.
 All it takes is an API call to embed the ability to see, hear, speak, search, understand and accelerate advanced decision-making into your apps.
 Enable developers and data scientists of all skill levels to easily add AI capabilities to their apps.